From a Grain of Sand to a Pearl

 - Make a list of people that may have entered into your life whether they were welcomed or unwelcomed, and how they may have subverted your life or merely shifted your firm stance.

-- Once you have your list, I welcome you to do a free-write about the experience of the irritant entering your shell.
-Creating the layers of nacre over and around the irritant and then describe the pearl that was created in your life.
-Slow down while remembering and allow each layer to the story to be full and enriched with details.
+- Once you have your list, I welcome you to do a free write about the experience of the irritant entering your shell.
+Create the layers of nacre over and around the irritant and then describe the pearl that was created in your life.
+Slow down while remembering and allow each layer of the story to be full and enriched with details.
 When your story is complete, spend time with it so that you can take in all the beauty of your transformation and resilience, wear your pearl with pride!

 My new relationship with writing was the pearl that was created out of what felt like an unbearable pain.
 This pearl remains a critical part of me and one that continues to enrich my life.
 It illuminates every grain of sand that enters my shell, guiding me toward creating something better from life’s irritants, something worthier of a life lived.